• Understanding social media risks

 • Is Facebook a risk for your speech pathology practice?

-Facebook has evolved greatly over time, and so has our use of it.
+Facebook has evolved greatly overtime, and so has our use of it.
 Gone are the days of it simply being used to chat with friends and share holiday photos.
 Professional use of Facebook has grown to the point where many people expect businesses to have a Facebook presence.
+With ever evolving algorithms and functions and various accounts settings, it can be difficult to stay on top of best and safe practice.
+Most concerningly, these changes can bring misunderstanding about the many risks and issues all businesses, including speech pathology practices, need to consider before creating a professional Facebook account.

 Reasons for a Facebook account

-• What information will be shared?
+• What information will be shared

 • How responses to comments will be managed